-Head Start and Early Head Start are child-focused birth to five programs.
+HS, EHS, CSPP, CCTR and CCP programs are child-focused mainly birth to five programs.
 Our overall goal is increasing each child's everyday effectiveness in dealing with both the present environment and the future responsibilities of school and life.
 This process takes into account the connections between the social, emotional, cognitive, and physical development of the child.